mr-hespicable/atlas-sandbox-bot/README.md

 # atlas-sandbox-bot
-bot that automatically buys and sells bags of coins in atlas sandbox
+scripting program that automatically buys and sells bags of coins in atlas sandbox (minecraft server)

 IMPORTANT INFORMATION
 - stop the program by moving your mouse to the corner of the screen